Each Black Walnut Countertop Presents a Study of Nature’s Many Shades of Brown

 Each grain style has its own distinctive look.
 For example, the wood rails used in edge-grain butcher blocks run the full length of the counter, whereas blended countertops use wood pieces of varying length on inside rails.

 In stark contrast, end-grain blocks are comprised of many short pieces of wood cut to an identical length and arranged standing on end, so that the top of the block shows cut ends and hence, millions of wood fibers.
 Orienting the wood pieces this way gives an end-grain block a striking checkerboard-like appearance, as well as an especially durable surface, as wood fibers can typically take strikes from knives and hatchets without suffering unsightly nicks and gouges.

-If a Standard Size Walnut Counter or Island Top Won’t Fit, Opt for a Custom Countertop
+If a Standard Size Walnut Counter or Island Top Won’t Fit, Opt for Custom